Love Lies Bleeding (2024 film): Plot

 The next day, Lou returns to JJ and Beth's home to clean up evidence of the murder while Jackie continues her steroid use, growing more agitated.
 After an argument, Jackie leaves Lou and hitchhikes to Las Vegas for the bodybuilding competition.
 During her individual routine, Jackie hallucinates vomiting up a fully grown Lou before assaulting another contestant, leading to her arrest.

 Meanwhile, armed with knowledge of Lou and Jackie's involvement with JJ's murder after spotting the duo out driving the night before, Daisy blackmails Lou into a relationship.
 After Daisy intercepts Jackie's phone call from jail to Lou, Jackie contacts Lou Sr. to bail her out of jail.
 After doing so, Lou Sr. coerces Jackie to kill Daisy, the sole person connecting the women to the murder.
 After shooting Daisy at Lou's apartment, Jackie returns to Lou Sr., only to be knocked unconscious.
 Lou Sr. calls Lou and tells her that he has arranged for Jackie to take the rap for the deaths of JJ and Daisy, but Lou, who has helped her father kill in the past, announces her intention to cooperate with the FBI investigation if he sets Jackie up.

 Lou Sr. sends a police officer on his payroll to kill Lou, but she returns fire and kills him before driving to her father's home to rescue Jackie.
 At Lou Sr.'s manor, Beth, who has learned about her involvement with JJ's death, denounces Lou to her face.
 Lou finds and frees Jackie, but as they try to escape, Lou Sr. shoots Lou in the leg.
-Jackie, having grown to a gigantic size due to the steroid use, pins down Lou Sr., and Lou considers killing him before deciding to leave him for the police.
+Jackie, having grown to a gigantic size, pins down Lou Sr., and Lou considers killing him before deciding to leave him for the police.

-Lou and Jackie drive off.
+Lou and Jackie, back to her normal size, drive off together.
 The next morning, Lou realizes that Daisy is still alive in the truck bed despite her near-fatal wound.
 She strangles Daisy and dumps her body in a nearby field while Jackie sleeps.